This post was originally published on Aug. 25, 2017, and was updated on May 11, 2020.

 All it takes to sell cars online

-If you’re already selling cars from a showroom or lot, you’ve done the hard part.
-All you need to do now is put your inventory where more buyers can see it — online.
+If you’re used to selling cars from a showroom or lot, you’ve already done the hard part.
+All you need to do now is adapt to changing customer needs and put your inventory where more buyers can see it — online.
 Follow these tips to get your digital showroom up and running.